kalebpederson/nunit.dependencyinjection/Readme.md

 # TODO

-1. **Support for other containers** - Autofac and other containers are more popular and should be supported.
+1. **Support for other containers** - Autofac and other containers that are more popular should be supported.